doctrine/orm/tests/README.markdown

 ## Running the unit tests
 If you haven't prepared your system to run unit tests, please read the previous chapter.

-Once your system is set up, "cd" into the tests directory, then run:
+Once your system is set up, "cd" into the tests directory.

+If you wish to run the whole test suite:

 	phpunit --configuration dbproperties.xml Doctrine/Tests/AllTest

+For individual tests:

+	phpunit --configuration dbproperties.xml Doctrine/Tests/<file>

+An example for an individual test:

+	phpunit --configuration dbproperties.xml Doctrine/Tests/ORM/Functional/Ticket/DDC850Test.php

 ## Preparing to run Unit Tests
 In order to run the unit tests, you need [phing](http://www.phing.info), [PHPUnit](http://www.phpunit.de) > 3.4.0 and < 3.5.0.